-The SHAPE American Elementary School Administrators are Dr. Mario Vanheuckelom, Principal, and, Ms. Monica Harvey Assistant Principal.
+The SHAPE American Elementary School Administrators are Dr. Bernadette Schlueter, Principal, and, Ms. Monica Harvey Assistant Principal.
 They are the schools instructional leaders and are responsible for the administration of all DoDEA policies and regulations.

 Monica M. J. Harvey is beginning her 3rd year at SHAPE American Elementary School as Assistant Principal; she started her journey at SHAPE in August, 2011.
 Prior to Ms. Harvey's arrival at SHAPE Elementary School, she resided in the Kaiserslautern District from 2003-2009, as Principal, Sembach Elementary School.
 Other administrative duties include her position as Assistant Principal at Argonner Elementary School from 1999-2003, Hessen/Heidelberg District.
 Ms. Harvey began her overseas career in 1989 as a Special Education Teacher at Gelnhausen Elementary School in Hanau, Germany.
 Within the Hanau area, Ms. Harvey taught at Buedingen Elementary School and Babenhausen Elementary School; where she also served as Case Study Committee Chairperson.
 This year marks her 25th year with DoDEA; DoDDS and DDESS.

 Ms. Harvey holds the following degrees: Master of Arts in Curriculum and Instruction, Educational Administration from National Louis University and Bachelor of Science in Special Education; concentrated area: Moderate-Severe to Profound from Alabama A& M University; Adult Learning Certifications of Education from Portland University and University of Maryland.